 Change is the only constant and it goes without saying that modern businesses have embraced innovative technology solutions wholeheartedly.
 In fact, in today’s global world, most of the entities are capitalizing on the opportunities by shifting their work operations online or onto the cloud, a remote network of virtual servers that saves manages and processes data to enhance productivity and operational efficiency.

 As technology continues to evolve at a rapid pace, accountants need to get on board with the prospect of automated accounting.
 Let’s shed light on the 7 biggest accounting trends that will impact the industry in the coming year.

 Undoubtedly, digitalization has already revolutionized the whole accounting industry by creating a virtual version of everything possible.
 The emergence of cloud accounting, SaaS applications and the ability to access your financial data from any location are some of the potent results of virtualization as a new norm.
 In the recent blog of Accounting Today, it is revealed that the global market for accounting software will reach $11.8B by 2026.
 The major reasons behind the revenue growth expectation are the cloud shift and friendly integration of accounting software and mobile devices.

 2. Accelerating Automation

 Smart technologies like Artificial Intelligence (AI) and machine learning have been actively providing near-real-time information to businesses.
-They’re not actually on a mission to extinct human intelligence instead helping accountants to become better strategic advisors by providing crucial business insights.
-The expert believes that some of the complex accounting tasks including tax preparation, report forecasting, payroll and audits will be fully automated by the year 2020.
+They’re not actually on a mission to extinct human intelligence instead of helping accountants to become better strategic advisors by providing crucial business insights.
+The expert believes that some of the complex accounting tasks including tax preparation, report forecasting, payroll, and audits will be fully automated by the year 2020.
 The transformation has been fruitful so far as accountants can handle tons of data without spending much time.

 3. The Rise/Surge of The Gig Economy